filmhubhq/filmhubhq.github.io/_faq/index2.md

     Yes, absolutely.
 You select the countries and outlets you want your film distributed to.

-1. Why are you called Kinonation?

-    We chose the name because: ki·no – a motion-picture theater; cinema. nat·ion – a community of persons bound by shared interest or passion

 1. What if my question isn’t answered here?

     Search the rest of our [support site](/help).
 If you still can't find your answers [file a support ticket](/help/ticket.html).